-Overview of ChurchSuite's event sign-up process
+Overview of the event sign-up user experience

 - Embed - the public-facing, web-embedded church calendar, featured event embed,